-- Usefulness where the measurement must be made in a hazardous or remote area, or where electric power is either not available or would be potentially dangerous
+- Useful in situations, where the measurement must be made in a hazardous or remote area, or where electric power is either not available or would be potentially dangerous.

-- Scale readings that can be graduated in direct units for flow in the main pipeline
+- Scale readings that can be graduated into direct units for flow in the main pipeline

 - The standard that you use to calibrate a flowmeter must be accurate enough to perform the calibration.
-The general rule of thumb is that your standard should be four times more accurate than the unit under test (UUT); however, this can vary depending on the requirements of the calibration.
+The general thumb rule is that your standard should be four times more accurate than the unit under test (UUT); however, this can vary depending on the requirements of the fluid flow calibration.

 - Your standard should be traceable to a recognized standard.
-Traceability provides an unbroken chain of documentation that shows how the measurements it makes compare to even more accurate standards.
-Traceable measurements help you prove that your measurements are what your flowmeter says they are, within specific ranges.
+Traceability provides an unbroken chain of documentation that shows, how the measurements it makes are comparable to even more accurate standards.
+Traceable measurements help you prove that your measurements are what your flowmeter shows, within specific ranges.

-- You should perform the calibration under conditions that are typical of the flowmeter’s actual operation.
-For example, the viscosity, density or heat content of the liquid being measured can affect the flowmeter based on its operating technology.
-It is important to match the calibration with the flowmeter’s application.
+- You should perform the calibration under conditions that are typical for the flowmeter’s actual operation.
+For example, the viscosity, density or heat content of the liquid being measured can affect the flowmeter readings based on its operating technology.
+It is important to match the calibration services with the flowmeter’s application.